simongonzalez/phoneticTools/README.md

 https://phoneapps.shinyapps.io/sociophonetic_tools/

 ## Stage
-The scripts are under strong development and these are not the final versions.
+The scripts are under development and these are not the final versions.
 These are under revision and final versions are to be uploaded.
+Also, more functions will be uploaded.

 Should you have questions, comments and/or suggestions, please contact me: